fabian-hk/nano_siem/README.md

 DJANGO_SECRET_KEY=<strong secret key with at least 50 characters>
 DOMAIN_NAME=<domain name of the server>
 URL=<full url e.g. https://www.example.com>

+# If you are behind a reverse proxy, you have to set this variable
+USE_X_FORWARDED_HOST=True
 ```

 **Only of debugging:**